jmcuneo/a2-shortstack/README.md

 HTML (4 pts each, total 16 pts):
 - One or more [HTML Forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms), with any combination of form tags appropriate for the user input portion of the application
-- A results page displaying all data currently available on the server.
+- DONE A results page displaying all data currently available on the server.
 You will most likely use a `<table>` tag for this, but `<ul>` or `<ol>` could also work and might be simpler to work with.
 Alternatively, you can create a single-page app (see Technical Acheivements) but this is not a requirement.
 - All pages should [validate](https://validator.w3.org)
 - If your app contains multple pages, they should all be accessible from the homepage (index.html)

 CSS (4 pts each, total 16 pts):
-- CSS styling of the primary visual elements in the application
+- DONE CSS styling of the primary visual elements in the application
-- Various CSS Selector functionality must be demonstrated:
+- DONE Various CSS Selector functionality must be demonstrated:
     - Element selectors
     - ID selectors
     - Class selectors
 - CSS positioning and styling of the primary visual elements in the application:
     - Use of either a CSS grid or flexbox for layout
-    - Rules defining fonts for all text used; no default fonts!
+    - DONE Rules defining fonts for all text used; no default fonts!
 Be sure to use a web safe font or a font from a web service like [Google Fonts](http://fonts.google.com/)
 - CSS defined in a maintainable, readable form, in external stylesheets

 JavaScript (4 pts):